resole79/task_manager/readme.md

  - [Python 3](https://www.python.org/downloads/)

 #### Installation
-To get started with the financial calculators, follow these steps:
+To get started with the task manager, follow these steps:

 1. **Clone** the repository: